Create an optimal RRT path planner (RRT*)

 stateVal also sets the

 Constant used to estimate the near neighbors search radius, specified as a positive scalar.
-With a larger ball radius, the searching radius reduces slower as the number of nodes in the tree increases.
 The radius is estimated as following:

 d — Dimension of the state space